 NYO Canada Criteria

-In order to be eligible for the CC-MM Prize, the winner must be a member of the 2017 orchestra, have successfully completed the NYO Canada’s training session/tour, and have abided by all NYO Canada policies, rules and procedures.
-The student must also be a Canadian Citizen between the ages of 16 and 22, as of January 1, 2017.
+In order to be eligible for the CC-MM Prize, the winner must be a member of the 2019 Orchestra, have successfully completed the NYO Canada’s training session/tour, and have abided by all NYO Canada policies, rules and procedures.
+The student must also be a Canadian Citizen between the ages of 16 and 24, as of January 1, 2019.

-These materials must be submitted in a single package, with the exception of the video(s) which may be uploaded to YouTube.
-An applicant will forfeit their eligibility if other supporting materials are incomplete, submitted separately or not postmarked by the deadline.
+These materials must be submitted in a single package (by mail or e-mail), with the exception of the video(s) which may be uploaded to YouTube.
+An applicant will forfeit their eligibility if supporting materials are incomplete, submitted separately or not postmarked by the deadline.